ts-pro/vue-eternal-loading/docs/guide/loading-states.md

 ---

-We have one more state `error`, but we can't rich it automatically, just using `loaded` callback.
-It's because **vue-eternal-loading** have no idea about loading errors, and it can switch states based on information which you pass to `loaded` and it's not enough information to set `error` state.
-How to set `error` state manually we will learn further in the next sections.
+We have one more state called **error**, but it cannot be reached automatically just by using the `loaded` callback.
+This is because **vue-eternal-loading** is not aware of loading errors, and it switches states based on the information you pass to the `loaded` callback.
+The information provided is not sufficient to set the **error** state.
+In the upcoming sections, we will learn how to manually set the **error** state.

 ---

-If you want to know which state now is inside `load` function - `loaded()` callback returns it for you.
+If you want to know the current state inside the `load` function, the `loaded()` callback can return it for you.
 ```js
 function load({ loaded }) {
   // Load data from server